-An Out of this World Workshop - November 4, 2018
+Out of this World Workshop - Oct.
+17 & 18, 2019

 Each generation, a California industry revolutionizes the world.
 Film, aviation, governmental spaceflight, personal computing, Internet, smart mobile devices & apps have made all our lives exciting, richer and more productive.

 If you follow Elon Musk, Richard Branson, Paul Allen and Jeff Bezos then you know that “the next big thing” is New Space.
 Each of these entrepreneurs and many more have invested their money and souls into moving humankind more rapidly toward a future in space.
 They are committed to doing this in a peaceful, sustainable and commercial way.

 Lead in the development and distribution of research that supports the entrepreneurial space economy, ensuring a brighter future in space for our region, the nation and the world.

 SCCSI sponsor organizations will have the opportunity share their firm’s internship and employment opportunities with talent students from Marshall and across campus.
-We always make a special effort to engage students from demographics and backgrounds that are underrepresented in aerospace industry.
+We make a special effort to engage students from demographics and backgrounds that are underrepresented in aerospace industry.